 Maybe you want to do a monthly activity.
 Maybe you have the same students all day so you want to make it into more of a daily routine.

-You know your students best, and we totally trust your judgement.
+You know your students best, and we totally trust your judgment.
 Play around with it, reflect and then try something new.
 Just be sure to model how you’d like your students to interact.

 If you notice they are struggling with kindness or how to disagree, that’s okay.
 Call the class back together and role-play some situations.
 Practice it together.